Cozy Peach Kitchen

 Guide to Vegetarian Pantry Staples

-Published: Mar 22, 2020 · Modified: Feb 23, 2022 by Cassidy Reeser · This post may contain affiliate links.
+Modified: Oct 6, 2023 · Published: Mar 22, 2020 by Cassidy Reeser, MS, RD · This post may contain affiliate links

 Learn how to keep a well stocked vegetarian pantry with this list of plant-based essentials.
 Easy vegetarian recipe ideas and a printable list are included!

-Dry goods in ball jars on pantry shelf with words "How to stock a vegetarian pantry"
+Dry goods in ball jars on pantry shelf with words "How to stock a vegetarian pantry".

 Whether you are preparing for the "just in case" moments of life or simply trying to include more home-cooked meals in your daily routine, a well-stocked pantry is key to a plant-based kitchen.